krompaco/record-collector/docs/content-record-collector-net/en/pages/getting-started.md

 ## Run the web app in ASP.NET MVC mode

-When running, Kestrel should be used and the default URL in the MVC mode should be `http://localhost:5000/`.
+When running, Kestrel is recommended and the default URL in the MVC mode is `http://localhost:5000/`.

 ### Alternative A: Run using Visual Studio